 Question #7 – I’ve seen other companies do “lifetime warranties.”
 Why do you not?

-– Simple; because we don’t believe in gimmicks.
-That sounds like a sales pitch from the gecko!
+– Simple, because we don’t believe in gimmicks.
+That sounds like a sales pitch from the get-go!

 You really think someone is going to come out and fix something, anything, for you 30 years from now?

-Who knows, they might; we’re just not holding my breath.
+Who knows, they might; we’re just not holding our breath.

 if anyone offers you guys a lifetime warranty on a garage floor, ask them for their warranty paperwork; see what they really cover.